Benteng, Selayar Islands

-Benteng is an administrative district in the Selayar Islands Regency, South Sulawesi, Indonesia.
+Benteng is a town and an administrative district in the Selayar Islands Regency, South Sulawesi, Indonesia.
 It is the administrative capital of the Selayar Islands Regency and is located on the seafront where the means of transport from outside the closest is Benteng Pier.
 The nearest airport and is the only airport H. Aroeppala Airport located in Padang few miles south of Benteng Bontosunggu precisely in the village, Bontoharu District, Selayar Islands Regency.
-Capital city is the administrative district Benteng Citadel.
+It had a population of 21,344 at the 2010 Census and 24,849 at the 2020 Census; the official estimate as at mid 2022 was 25,397.